 Kai Greene, a bodybuilder, started in life with tough cards and pressure that would cause most to crumble.
 But that didn’t stop him from using pain and suffering as motivation for success.
 He turned himself into one of the greatest bodybuilders of all time.

-Kai took some time off from bodybuilding at the age of 45.
-He still hasn’t confirmed whether he has retired or not.
-If you’re focused on your fitness and working on your body the way that Greene has, TFC Clark Fitness has tons of information for anyone from intermediate to beginner.
+Kai took some time off from bodybuilding at 45.
+He still hasn’t confirmed whether or not he has retired.
+If you’re focused on your fitness and working on your body how Greene has, TFC Clark Fitness has tons of information for anyone from intermediate to beginner.

 Whether you’re looking for sample diet plans or tips for bodybuilding, we’ve got it all.